Flink Kubernetes Deployment¶

 How to validate savepointing?

 Savepoints are manually triggered snapshots of the job state, which can be used to upgrade a job or to perform manual recovery.
+To trigger a savepoint we need to set a value into savepointTriggerNonce

+in the FlinkDeployment descriptor and then apply the changes.
 Get the location of the save point and then add to the yaml initialSavepointPath

 to redeploy the applicationL: it will reload its state from the savepoint.
 There is a custom resource definition (FlinkStateSnapshotSpec) to trigger savepoints.